konskons11/ViRAE/Supplementary/Readme.md

 **Supplementary file 4 NEW:** Analysis of ribosomal RNA contamination and comparative analysis of _de novo_ assembly efficacy performed by MEGAHIT software based on the metrics "UG50%" and "Max query covbases %", as calculated after the implementation of the 4 examined methods (RAW, BWA, SORTMERNA and ViRAE) separately on the studied RNA-seq dataset.

-**Supplementary file 5 NEW:** Enhanced viral genome _de novo_ assembly observed after the implementation of ViRAE on a small RNA-seq virome dataset publishe by _Gil et al_.
+**Supplementary file 5 NEW:** Enhanced viral genome _de novo_ assembly observed after the implementation of ViRAE on a small RNA-seq virome dataset published by _Gil et al_.

 **Supplementary table 1 NEW:** Virus taxonomy and representation by RNA-seq samples in the analyzed data of this study.